 Proposed by Italo Pardo, Urbanities was founded in 2011 by a group of anthropologists and sociologists under the chair of Giuliana B. Prato and is edited by a Social Anthropologist ─ Italo Pardo ─ and a Sociologist ─ Jerome Krase.
-Urbanities has established a partnership with the International Urban Symposium (IUS) and the IUAES Commission on Urban Anthropology (CUA).
+Urbanities has established a partnership with the International Urban Symposium-IUS and is endorsed by the IUAES Commission on Urban Anthropology (CUA).
 The journal’s scope is to provide a forum for debate on issues of scientific and public interest worldwide.
 It aims at providing the scientific community and the general public with up-to-date news on urban research and its relevance in understanding the social, cultural, political, economic and environmental changes of today’s world.

 Urbanities is an open-access international peer-reviewed academic journal.
 The Editorial and Scientific Boards reflect the journal’s aims and broad ethnographic spread, and include international scholars of high calibre who specialize in different ethnographic, theoretical and disciplinary fields.